lukemunsch/fantasy-blog-shop/README.md

 ## Features

 I wanted the design and colour scheme to look basic but sci-fi-esque.
 Dark green for the background allows me to add a few light colours for the text and content.
 Black for header and footer for same reason with red for menus and navigation links.
+Most of the pages have a link at the bottom fo the page to scroll back up to the top in the event the page is long; styles in green writing with upward pointing arrows and a small thin black border - The writing boldens and changes to yellow when hovering over.

 ### Index page

 The main homepage background is an image of a group of adventurers (guardians of the galaxy) to signify the kind of group of people I expect to be in this guild.
 It has a dark colour scheme in order to let the lighter menues, navs and objects stand out.
 The stand out colours in the image will be the key colours through the rest of the site.

 The main nav bar is a black bar with the Guild name and and logo located in left top corner with the red menu in the top right for the main actions; home, Console, Account and Shop.
+When a customer has added an item to their basket, the grand total will replace the word shop with a value.

 In smaller screens, the logo is single initials and the menu is a rollover black screen with dropdown menus suitable for mobiles.